WillMatteson/NBABioData/README.md

 (The spreadsheet is not nessecary!)

 You can easily plug in your own endpoint (and modify URL parameters) and everything should work

+I have included an already scraped spreadsheet of sample data which I used for my project.